dockur/piefed/README.md

 ## Project goals

-To build a federated discussion and link aggregation platform, similar to Reddit, Lemmy, Mbin.
+To build a federated discussion and link aggregation platform, similar to Reddit, Lemmy, Kbin.

 ## For developers